micmejia/bible-dump/NKJV/Joel/Joel 1.md

 Tell your children about it, _Let_ your children _tell_ their children, And their children another generation.

 ###### 4
-What the chewing [^a]locust left, the swarming locust has eaten; What the swarming locust left, the crawling locust has eaten; And what the crawling locust left, the consuming locust has eaten.
+What the chewing locust left, the swarming locust has eaten; What the swarming locust left, the crawling locust has eaten; And what the crawling locust left, the consuming locust has eaten.

 ###### 5
 Awake, you drunkards, and weep; And wail, all you drinkers of wine, Because of the new wine, For it has been cut off from your mouth.

 ###### 6
-For a nation has come up against My land, Strong, and without number; His teeth _are_ the teeth of a lion, And he has the fangs of a [^b]fierce lion.
+For a nation has come up against My land, Strong, and without number; His teeth _are_ the teeth of a lion, And he has the fangs of a fierce lion.

 ###### 7
-He has laid waste My vine, And [^c]ruined My fig tree; He has stripped it bare and thrown _it_ away; Its branches are made white.
+He has laid waste My vine, And ruined My fig tree; He has stripped it bare and thrown _it_ away; Its branches are made white.

 ###### 8
 Lament like a virgin girded with sackcloth For the husband of her youth.